Doctor of Global Leadership

 In addition to a completed application for admission and the submission of all related admissions materials, applicants must present:

-- A Master of Divinity or a master’s degree of 48 credits or longer in missiological and theological disciplines and that is accredited by the Association of Theological Schools (ATS) or equivalent accrediting body
+- A Master of Divinity or a master’s degree of 48 credits or longer in missiological and theological disciplines and that is accredited by the Association of Theological Schools (ATS) or equivalent accrediting body so that it matches the DIS page: A Master of Divinity (MDiv) degree, MDiv equivalent degree, or intercultural studies-focused master’s degree from an ATS-accredited school.

 - A cumulative GPA of 3.0 or higher

-- At least two years of effective intercultural ministry experience relevant to the proposed DGL program focus
+- At least two years of effective intercultural ministry leadership experience relevant to the proposed DGL program focus

 - A promise of contribution to the missional leadership of churches and denominations